xynehq/jaf/docs/a2a-protocol.md

 ## Overview

-The A2A (Agent-to-Agent) protocol in FAF provides a standardized communication layer that allows agents to interact with each other across different systems and implementations.
-Built on JSON-RPC 2.0, the protocol maintains FAF's functional programming principles while enabling seamless agent interoperability.
+The A2A (Agent-to-Agent) protocol in JAF provides a standardized communication layer that allows agents to interact with each other across different systems and implementations.
+Built on JSON-RPC 2.0, the protocol maintains JAF's functional programming principles while enabling seamless agent interoperability.

 ### Key Features